oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-jenkins.md

 # Export and Manage Resources from OCI (Non-Greenfield Workflow)

 !!!
 Note
-    Please make sure that service for which export is done does not have existing tfvars/state file.
+    Make sure that the service for which export is done does not have existing tfvars/state file.

 **Step 1**:
 <br>Choose the Blank CD3 Excel sheet template from [Excel Templates](excel-templates.md).